 The traditional large corporation that dominated the 20th century American economy has reached its twilight.
-It is no longer suited to fulfilling the functions that it did for much of the past century-- producing goods and services, providing stable employment, insuring health care, and creating returns for savers.
-I propose four principles for nudging the re-allocation of these functions.
+It is no longer suited to fulfilling the functions that it did for much of the past century-producing goods and services, providing stable employment, insuring health care, and creating returns for savers.
+I propose four principles for nudging the re-allocation of the four core functions of the corporation described at the outset.